edwardfung123/gcpughk201711-meetup/README.md

 # Update in this branch

-In this branch, we are going to implement a few RESTful APIs so that we can get/set/delete an IG user in our system.
-The APIs are implemented with `flask` instead of `webapp2`.
-I just want to show you that instead of using `webapp2`.
-You can use a more *popular* python framework.

-To document the APIs, `flask-restplus` is used to generate a very nice Swagger2.0 specifications and an web UI for trying the APIs.

-Since this project is so _secret_.
-I decided to hide the documentation page with GAE's *authentication* feature.
-I added `login: admin` in `app.yaml` to enable this and prevent outsiders accessing the APIs doc.
+In the last branch we created a few RESTful APIs but the data is stored in memory only.
+Everytime we updated the code, the `dev_appserver` will be restarted and the data are erased.
+This is good because it is very similar what happened to new deployment in GAE.
+When we deploy a new version to GAE, new instances are spawned with *nothing" in the memory.
+To store the data, we have to use persistent storages.
+Google provides are few services:

+1. Cloud Datastore
+2. Cloud SQL
+2. Cloud Storage
+3. BigQuery
+4. BigTable

+Since we might need to perform some searches and updates on the data, it is natural to use Datastore and Cloud SQL or BigTable.
+In this case, I will Cloud Datastore which is a document based NoSQL database.
+In fact, it was part of the AppEngine internal system until a few years ago.
+Google decided to sell it as a separate service.
+Now everyone can use it.
+AppEngine provides *simple* python libraries to access datastore namely `ndb`. `n` for new and there is an *old* `db` library.
+Google recommends to use `ndb` as it is easier to use. `ndb` is more or less an *ORM* library designed for Cloud Datastore only.

 ## Before we go to the changes...
 \* This based on the result of the previous step.
-It is expected that you are using `jinja2==2.10` which is installed using `pip`. `appengine_config.py` is properly configurated too.
+It is expected that you are using `jinja2==2.10` and `flask-restplus` which are installed using `pip`. `appengine_config.py` is properly configurated too.

 So if you just clone and switch to this branch, you have to: